Shin Bet reveals Iranian attempts to lure Israeli businessmen, academics

 Unusual invitations to unique or prestigious conferences accompanied by a showering of praise about the Israeli target in a way that does not necessarily match reality is another red flag, according to the Shin Bet.

-In an announcement earlier this month, the Shin Bet warned that Iran and its proxies have increasingly focused on contacting Israelis through the Internet in order to recruit them to gather intelligence and conduct terrorist activity.
+The Shin Bet warned earlier this month that Iran and its proxies have increasingly focused on contacting Israelis through the Internet in order to recruit them to gather intelligence and conduct terrorist activity.

 Terrorist groups, including Hamas, have often used fake Facebook accounts to target Israelis as they attempt to gather intelligence.

-Last month, Cybereason reported that it had tracked two Hamas-affiliated groups that were targeting Israeli individuals with sophisticated social engineering techniques in order to deliver spyware to extract sensitive information from Windows and Android devices.
+Last month, Cybereason reported tracking two Hamas-affiliated groups that were targeting Israeli individuals with sophisticated social engineering techniques, in an attempt to deliver spyware to extract sensitive information from Windows and Android devices.

 The Hamas groups used fake Facebook profiles to trick targeted individuals into downloading direct message applications infected with malware for Android and PCs.